PDC-support/hpc-intro-retired/_episodes/01-linux.md

 #### Transferring files (+archiving on the fly)

-For Triton users the ability to transfer files to/from Triton is essential.
+For Tegner users the ability to transfer files to/from Tegner is essential.
 Same applicable to file transfer between your home workstation and kosh etc.

 Several use cases: